malakai97/stonesmtg.com/_header_pages/invitational.md

 Season 3's invitational format is TBD.
 In the past, we've given Invites out for:

 * 1 invite to last season's invitational champion
-* Winning a single-day or league event
+* Winning a single-day or league event (other than the Festival of Friendship)
 * 1 invite to the uninvited player with the most top 4 appearances

 Players can never earn more than one invitation.
 Thus, if a player who is already